Tembocs/docdb/doc/architecture/architecture.md

 }
 ```

-> **Design Decision**: DocDB does not include a schema-less `Document` class.
+> **Design Decision**: EntiDB does not include a schema-less `Document` class.
 All data must be represented by typed entities implementing the `Entity` interface.
 This ensures compile-time type safety and encourages proper domain modeling.

 #### **schema**
 Defines validation rules and structure for entities.